StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 For over 100 years, English Bay has been a big part of the History of Vancouver.

-English Bay has many Attractions to see such as English Bay, English Bay Beach, the English Bay Seawall and the Inukshuk Monument.
+English Bay has many Attractions to see such as English Bay itself, English Bay Beach, the English Bay Seawall and the Inukshuk Monument.

-There are many Activities that you can do from walking on the English Bay Seawall, to swimming in the ocean, to sitting on a bench enjoying the view.
+There are many Activities that you can do from walking on the English Bay Seawall, laying on the beach, to swimming in the ocean, to sitting on one of the many benches to enjoy the view.

-There are many Restaurants, Bars, and Concession stands such as the Cactus Club Cafe and concession right on the beach or many restaurants/bars/cafes within a few blocks of English Bay.
+There are many Restaurants, Bars, and Concession stands such as the Cactus Club Cafe and concession right on the beach.
+There are many restaurants/bars/cafes within a few blocks of English Bay.

 If you want to stay near English Bay, there are a number of Hotels such as the historic Sylvia Hotel within a few blocks of the beach.